arvind-ahluwalia/enterprise-ai-case-studies/README.md

 # Enterprise AI Case Studies (Anonymized)

-This repository contains **anonymized, pattern-based case studies** illustrating how enterprise AI systems are designed, governed, and operationalized in real environments.
+This repository presents **anonymized, pattern-based case studies** examining how enterprise AI systems behave under real-world constraints.

-All examples abstract away client identity, proprietary data, and implementation detail while preserving the **decision logic, tradeoffs, and operating principles**.

-## Where do agentic decisions materially improve outcomes?
-Enterprise AI work is often difficult to demonstrate publicly due to:
-- Client confidentiality
-- Proprietary IP
-- Regulatory and commercial sensitivity

-This repository bridges that gap by focusing on **how decisions were structured and controlled**, not on code artifacts.
+The focus is on **decision behavior, autonomy boundaries, governance mechanisms, and operational tradeoffs**, rather than on specific clients, products, or implementations.

+By abstracting identity while preserving structure and outcomes, these case studies are intended to support learning, comparison, and reuse across domains.

 ---